KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **Universes** are temporal.
 They unfold in **rhythm**,
 bound by **emergence** and **decay**.
+Within the multiversal model,
-But the **multiverse** itself
+the **multiverse** may be understood
-is beyond time —
+as beyond local time —
 a lattice of becoming
-that holds all rhythms at once.
+that holds many rhythms at once.

 Each world arises
 with its own **tempo**.